How to Leverage Content for Ecommerce

 While you obviously shouldn’t plagiarize content from competitors, you can get inspiration from them.
 Somewhat ironically, Steve Jobs is often attributed the quote “good artists copy, great artists steal”.
 What he was saying was that taking ideas and inspiration from others is only a good thing if you improve upon their work.

 So by all means, notice good ideas that competing blogs have, and then use them to inspire your own, better work.
-If you’re just getting started with ecommerce content marketing, you won’t know what will resonate with your audience, but you can look at social engagement on these other blogs for clues.
+If you’re just getting started with content for ecommerce, you won’t know what will resonate with your audience, but you can look at social engagement on these other blogs for clues.

 Other Outlets for Ecommerce Content Marketing